Yohrog/VecTooDee/README.md

 # VecTooDee
-A single header vector math library designed to be used as a bridge between 2D vector implementations
+A single header vector math library designed to be used as a bridge between 2D vector implementations <br>
+Goals of this library:
+- lightweight
+- easy to use
+- minimal overhead
+- seamless conversion between any 2D vector implementation

 # Why does this library exist?
 When I was trying out different game engines and corresponding physics engines in